Nayyirah Waheed

-Nayyirah Waheed is a poet and author who has published two books of poetry and has been described as "perhaps the most famous poet on Instagram."
+Nayyirah Waheed is a writer and artist who has published two books of poetry and has been described as "perhaps the most famous poet on Instagram."
 While Waheed is a reclusive writer who doesn't reveal many details about her life, her poetry is frequently shared through social media accounts.
 Her poetry is known for being "short and minimalistic" and "incredibly touching", covering topics such as love, identity, race, and feminism.

 Life

 Not much is known about Waheed's background and childhood, with Waheed describing herself as a "quiet poet" who doesn't share much online about her life.
 What is known is that Waheed began writing at the age of eleven after being assigned to write a poem for a community newspaper by her English teacher.
 Since then, she has published two books and gained a loyal following on Instagram where she currently has over 590,000 followers.
 On her Instagram account, Waheed routinely posts photos of her own work and the work of others, including fellow poet and friend, Yrsa Daley-Ward.